hivesolutions/pconvert/README.md

 ## Build

 It should be simple to build the project using `make`.
-Please note that the project requires both python and libpng.
+Please note that the project requires both Python and libpng.

 ```bash
 make